 This is the first course of a three-part Calculus sequence to prepare students for advanced work in mathematical fields including, but not limited to the engineering, computer science and economics fields.
 It introduces the student to the basic concepts and techniques of differential calculus.
 Topics include a pre-Calculus review (functions, graphing), limits, derivatives, computations (Power rule, Product Rule, Quotient Rule and Chain Rule), special functions (trigonometric, exponential and logarithmic), implicit differentiation, applications of differentiation (approximations, optimization and related rates), and curve sketching.
-It is highly recommended that the student has taken MATH 200 Analytical Geometry or a similar course.
-(Prerequisite: MATH111)
+(Prerequisite: MATH111 or equivalent)

 American Public University System, 111 W. Congress Street, Charles Town, WV 25414 | Toll Free: 877-755-2787

 American Public University System (APUS) is accredited by the Higher Learning Commission (HLC) and is a wholly owned subsidiary of American Public Education, Inc. (APEI).
 Pursuant to a contractual arrangement, APEI provides certain services for the benefit of APUS, subject to APUS oversight and ultimate authority.
 Pursuant to a license, APEI may use APUS’s trademarks and other intellectual property in its performance of those services.
 American Public University System, American Public University, and American Military University are not affiliated with American University or the U.S. Military.